-This morning I awoke to what I hope is the last vestige of winter asserting itself with cold temperatures made colder by what could best be described as a howling breeze.
+This morning I awoke to what I hope is the last vestige of winter asserting itself with cold temperatures made colder by what could best be described as a howling breeze, and I was determined to finish just one more thing.

 After Clooney (my dog) and I had walked my son to the bus stop, we returned to the house and spent a leisurely early morning waiting for it to warm up enough to go out for a proper walk.